 How Zoom Level Affects Summation

-Depending on the Portfolio Designer zoom level, financial values will be summed up and displayed by month (Week zoom level), quarter (Month zoom level), or year (Quarter zoom level) in the financial section.
+Depending on the Portfolio Designer zoom level, financial values will be summed up and displayed by month (Week zoom level), quarter (Month zoom level), or year (Quarter and Year zoom levels) in the financial section.

 Cost Budgets and Benefit Targets